-Get your kids excited about the scientific method with engaging picture books and chapter books like these.
-This science inquiry process is beneficial because it teaches kids to think: to make observations, ask questions, form hypotheses, experiment, analyze, fail, try again, and draw conclusions.
-Children’s books like these make this process fun & exciting using memorable characters and engaging plots.
+This science inquiry process is beneficial because it teaches kids to think– to make observations, ask questions, form hypotheses, experiment, analyze, fail, try again, and draw conclusions.

-You can find the scientific process in the Next Generation Science Standards (NGSS) Framework for Science & Engineering Practices.
+You can find more about the scientific process in the Next Generation Science Standards (NGSS) Framework for Science & Engineering Practices.

 The Scientific Method in Picture Books